Do Smart Bulbs Work With Dimmer Switches? (Guide To Dimmers)

 Using smart lights with traditional dimmer switches

-It is not a good idea to use your old-fashioned wall dimmer switch with your smart bulb because it could interfere with your light’s built-in dimmer mechanism in its microchip.
+Using your old-fashioned wall dimmer switch with your smart bulb is not a good idea because it could interfere with your light’s built-in dimmer mechanism in its microchip.

 Using a dimmer switch with your smart bulb would only have bothersome or unpleasant results.